 Being useful in the early stages of a Babies life is tough.
 I mentioned above that Nature dictates that the Baby gravitates towards Mom for obvious reasons.

 It is your job to be useful to both Mom and Baby.
-When you have a use if life it gives you direction.
+When you have a use in life then it gives you direction.

 - Learn how to change the Baby

 - Suggest changes that will help Mom and the Baby

 - Get the shopping sorted

 - Put the Baby to sleep while Mom has a relaxing bath

 Be useful and you will feel useful.